Beating Back the Dogs

 Lay hands on them and pray for them before they leave your house each day.
 Speak the Word of God over them and prophesy good things for their lives.
 Hug them and kiss them to show them that you love them, and spank their bottoms when they need it.
 Be more concerned about parenting than about being their friends.
 You can be friends later.
 They need mothering now.
 The Bible tells us in Proverbs 22:6 (KJV)

 6 Train up a child in the way he should go: and when he is old, he will not depart from it.

 And, while it may be true that you cannot control them once they are grown and out of the house, don’t forget your arsenal of weapons.
 The power of prayer does change things.
-As long as there is breath in their bodies there is hope for your child.
-If Rizpah could fight for her dead sons, in spite of what her senses told her, surely you can fight for your live ones.
-Even though it may be necessary to stand against your own children to protect them, stand firm anyway.
-They may be harming their own bodies with cuttings, tattoos and piercings; exposing their bodies with tight and revealing clothes; destroying their own bodies with unsafe and unnatural sex and drug abuse, refuse to let go.
-You can do it!
-Your mother’s (and father’s) love compels you to beat back those dogs.
-May God bless and strengthen you as you fight.
+As long as there is breath in their bodies there is hope for your children.
+If Rizpah could fight for her dead sons, in spite of what her senses told her, surely you can fight for your living children.